-If you're unsure what a flick test is, this short guide will help.
+If you're unsure what a flick or duration test is, this short guide will help.

 You must test emergency lighting once a month in what is known as a 'flick' or 'flash' test - in line with BS EN 50172 and BS 5266-8

 This is when the building's power is briefly turned off to ensure all emergency lighting fittings (also known as luminaires) turn on or stay illuminated.

 If any lighting doesn't turn on or does not provide reliable illumination during the flick test, you need to get the light repaired or replaced.